scientific-python/scientific-python-hugo-theme/doc/content/getstarted.md

                     We have not yet defined this template, but you can use it to add author information, date, etc.
 - `footer_actions`: This appears in the right-hand side of the footer.
 E.g., numpy.org uses it for mailing list subscriptions.

+## Shortcut list

+The depths of the shortcut list on the left of each post can be controlled by setting the `shortcutDepth` parameter in the post preamble.
+It defaults to 2.

 ## Example sites

 See the